GenericMappingTools/gmt/trunk/doc/rst/source/GMT_Docs.rst

 animation generates 355 frames we can use 3rd party tools to turn the image sequence into a MPEG-4 movie [31]_.
-Note: At the moment, `grdview <grdview.html>`_ cannot use general perspective view projection to allow “fly-through” animations like Fledermaus; we expect to add this functionality in a future version.
+Note: At the moment, `grdview <grdview.html>`_ cannot use general perspective view projection to allow "fly-through" animations like Fledermaus; we expect to add this functionality in a future version.

 Mailing lists, updates, and bug reports